Loafy logo Loafy

 Liquid on my starter

-Hoof is normal.
-Stir it in or pour off a bit; then feed.
+Hooch is normal.
+Stir it in or pour off a bit, then feed.

 Read more